https://www.k2i-eoc.com

 • End of Life units/Teams.

-Some of these non-frontline ambulance placements can be sourced in Northern Ireland by speaking to your local trusts placement co-ordinator via their Clinical Education Centre.
+NB: Some of these non-frontline ambulance placements can be sourced in Northern Ireland by speaking to your local trusts placement co-ordinator via their respective Clinical Education Centre.
+This is the responsibility of the learner but our faculty can provide advice on how to do this.

 Assessment Methods